top of page

 Traditionally, power on the utility grid flows from power plants to customers.
 By design, however, the grid is equipped to receive small amounts of power from distributed generation systems, like small solar energy installations, which is known as solar interconnection.

 As alternative energy systems gain popularity, homeowners are increasingly feeding renewable energy to the grid.
-Allowing the power to flow from customers requires an interconnection agreement with the electric company.
-In order to receive permission for solar interconnection, certain steps must be completed.
+Allowing the power to flow from customers requires an interconnection agreement for solar with the electric company.
+Certain steps must be completed to receive an interconnection agreement and obtain solar Permission to Operate (PTO).

-As photovoltaic (PV) solar power systems become more widespread, utility companies are gaining experience in approving interconnection applications for solar.
+As photovoltaic (PV) solar power systems become more widespread, utility companies are gaining experience in approving interconnection applications and solar PTO.
 In most areas, that results in a smoother interconnection process.
 Read on to learn about solar interconnection with our insights from over a decade of experience in solar design, interconnection, and engineering.

 PV interconnection is necessary for solar homeowners to take advantage of net metering and receive compensation for the power they supply to the grid.
 Net metering credits often expire after 1 year and often require a specific type of electric meter.
 Without solar interconnection approval, surplus electricity would not result in solar credits on electric bills.
 Keep in mind that net metering is not available in all utility territories, and customers are sometimes compensated at a wholesale rate instead of a retail rate for surplus electricity.

-Interconnection is vital for your clients to get the most value from the solar electric system, thus boosting the return on investment.
+Interconnection agreements for solar are vital for your clients to get the most value from the solar electric system, thus boosting the return on investment.
 If the solar power system doesn’t have batteries and isn’t connected to the power grid, homeowners get no benefit from the surplus solar power they produce.

 Solar interconnection isn’t necessary for off-grid solar power systems.
 When the grid is nearby, it’s advantageous for most solar homeowners to be connected to it with a grid-tied solar power system.
 This arrangement allows homeowners to draw power when the solar power system isn’t producing enough power, such as at night or in cloudy weather.

-GreenLancer offers numerous solar design and engineering services, including PV interconnection.
-Create a free account to begin shopping for permit-ready solar plan sets, interconnection drawings, and engineering reviews.
+GreenLancer offers numerous solar design and engineering services, including interconnection agreements for solar.
+Create a free account to shop for permit-ready solar plan sets, interconnection drawings, and engineering reviews.

 Applying for interconnection requires the following steps for home solar panel systems.
 Most solar installation companies complete these steps on the customer's behalf.

-To initiate the solar interconnection process, you need to submit a solar interconnection application to the utility company.
+Submit an interconnection application to the utility company to initiate an interconnection agreement for solar.
 This application should include crucial details about the solar system, such as its dimensions, precise location, and technical specifications.
 Providing this information ensures that the utility company has the necessary data to evaluate the feasibility and compatibility of the proposed PV system with the existing grid infrastructure.

-Your interconnection application for solar may also need electrical diagrams, solar equipment data sheets, and any required permits or certifications.
-The utility company reviews your solar interconnection application to ensure compliance with safety standards, grid compatibility, and regulatory requirements.
-Successful approval of the solar interconnection application is critical for the integration of the solar system into the existing electrical infrastructure.
+Your solar interconnection agreement application for solar may also need electrical diagrams, equipment data sheets, and any required permits or certifications.
+The utility company reviews your solar interconnection agreement application to ensure compliance with safety standards, grid compatibility, and regulatory requirements.
+Successful approval of the interconnection agreement for solar is critical for integrating the PV system into the existing electrical infrastructure and obtaining solar PTO.

-Meeting solar permit requirements commonly requires the following:
+Meeting solar permit requirements necessary for solar interconnection commonly requires the following:

-• Structural and Electrical System Design: AHJs may request detailed structural and electrical system design plans to ensure the installation meets safety and quality standards.
+• Structural and Electrical System Design: AHJs may request detailed structural and electrical system design plans for an interconnection agreement for solar to ensure the installation meets safety standards.
 Our solar design service can help with permit-ready solar plan sets with electrical diagrams.

 • Equipment and Solar Inverter Specifications: AHJs may require information about solar panels, inverters, and other equipment to verify compliance with safety and performance requirements.